1. Home

 Recover your lost sales from cart abandonment

-Cart abandonment is something that affects every online seller across the world, which is why re-targeting those potential customers via methods such as Facebook re-targeting or direct email follow-up are popular methods to try and convert those potential ‘would-be’ customers, into actual paying customers.
+Cart abandonment is something that affects every online seller across the world, which is why re-targeting those potential customers via methods such as Facebook re-targeting or direct email follow-up are popular methods to try and recover lost sales and convert would be customers into paying customers.

-With ThriveCart, you can have your would-be customers automatically passed through to your autoresponder, added to your email campaign, and automatically follow up as required – no manual lists to navigate or download and follow up manually – pure automation.
+With ThriveCart Cart Abandonment, you can have your would-be customers automatically passed through to your autoresponder automations, so that they are added to an email campaign, where you can then automatically follow up as required – no manual lists to navigate or download and follow up manually, just pure automation.

 What’s great about ThriveCart’s cart abandonment feature is that it works across ALL checkout templates.

-1. Go to your product settings where you want to add cart abandonment collection and head over to the behaviour tab.
+1. Go to your product settings where you want to add the cart abandonment collection and head over to the automation rule tab.

 Not seeing an autoresponder?
 Only have “Custom HTML” showing as an option?

-Remember, you’ll first need to connect your autoresponder to your account before you can select it within your behaviour rules.
+Remember, you’ll first need to connect your autoresponder to your account before you can set an autoresponder automation.

-2. You can then look to add a new behaviour rule that triggers when the cart is abandoned.
-You can select what you want to do with the data (such as add them to your autoresponder, Google Sheets document, etc) then depending on your autoresponder and supported features, things like lists, tags, and automation’s could be selected.
+2. You can then look to add a new automation rule that triggers when the cart is abandoned.
+You can select what you want to do with the data (such as add them to your autoresponder, Google Sheets document, etc.) then depending on your autoresponder and supported features, things like lists, tags, and automation’s could be selected.

-After creating your rule, you can click the button Save and get URL to finalise your product’s settings.
+After creating your rule, you can click the button Save and get URL to save your product’s settings.

 When does cart abandonment trigger?

-For cart abandonment to trigger, the customer will to enter at least their email address (in a valid format), leave the field (such as going on to complete the next field) and then quit your checkout.
+For cart abandonment to trigger, the customer will need to have entered at least their email address (in a valid format), left the field (such as clicking into the next field) and then quit your checkout page.
 This can be done by changing websites or closing the window.

 What information is passed through?